 With our four children, we did not do the cry it out method, but rather favored sleep training.
 Sure, our babies cried, and that’s how they communicate with you when they’re so little.
 They can’t use words.
 Crying is how they tell you what they’re feeling.

-But instead of letting them cry it out indefinitely, we had controlled intervention, which we felt was more conducive to creating good habits with our babies, and safer for them.
+But instead of letting them cry it out indefinitely, we had controlled intervention, which we felt was more conducive to creating good habits with our babies, and we felt was safer for them.

 You should be able to tell the type of cry that your baby is making.
 Is it a serious “My arm is caught in the crib” cry, or is it just “I’m tired and I’ll be falling back to sleep shortly” cry?
 As you pay attention to the types and frequency of your child’s crying, you should be able to detect what the root cause of that crying is, and take action accordingly.